PhD, Environmental Science and Engineering, UCLA

 MS, Physiology, University of Hawaii, Burns School of Medicine

-Lee Hannah is Senior Fellow in Climate Change Biology at Conservation International’s (CI) Center for Applied Biodiversity Science.
+Lee Hannah is a Senior Fellow in Climate Change Biology at the Conservation International Betty and Gordon Moore Center for Science and Oceans.
 Tracking with his interest in the role of climate change in conservation planning and methods of corridor design, he heads CI’s efforts to develop conservation responses to climate change.
 He works collaboratively with the Bren School and UC Santa Barbara to model climate impacts on species in California, and with the National Botanical Institute in Cape Town, South Africa to model biotic change resulting from global warming in biodiversity hot spots in that region.
 He has written on the global extent of wilderness and the role of communities in the management of protected areas.